-During an academic quarter, the school's doors are opened at 8:30am Monday through Thursday and are secured at 9:15pm and on Friday are opened at 9:30am and are secured at 3:00pm.
+During an academic term, the school's doors are opened at 8:30 am Monday through Thursday and are secured at 9:15 pm, and on Friday, they are opened at 9:30 am and are secured at 3:00 pm.
 Students may access the drafting rooms and computer labs during these times.
 No one is allowed to enter the facilities after closing or before opening without authorization for a school official.
-There is a security guard from 5:30pm - 9:30pm Monday through Thursday.
+There is a security guard from 5:30 pm - 9:30 pm Monday through Thursday.
 The phone number for Universal Protection is 866-234-9851.
 The security guard and administration personnel are responsible for checking that opening and closing procedures are followed.